-- Advancing age and female gender (see “Epidemiology” above)
+- Advancing age and female sex (see “Epidemiology” above)

 - Increased intra-abdominal pressure

 - Previous abdominal surgeries (especially those involving the inguinal region)

 - Boundaries of the femoral canal

 - Typical femoral hernia: (common): protrusion of intraperitoneal contents along with the transverse abdominal fascia through the femoral ring into the femoral canal